Rebels (EP)

 Rebels is the debut EP by American rock band Black Veil Brides, released exclusively through iTunes on December 13, 2011.

 The EP contains three new tracks, the first one being an original song titled "Coffin", which was a left over from the group's previous album Set the World on Fire.
 Coffin's music video was released on June 13, 2012, to members of the BVB mailing list.
 It was later posted on the official Black Veil Brides website.
 The other two tracks are covers of the Billy Idol song "Rebel Yell" and Kiss' "Unholy", which also features Zakk Wylde playing the guitar solo.
 Rebels also contains a six-minute long director's cut of their music video for the song "Rebel Love Song".

 The cover art for the EP was painted by Richard Villa, who also painted the cover art for We Stitch These Wounds, Set the World on Fire, Wretched and Divine: The Story of the Wild Ones and Black Veil Brides IV.

 Track listing

 Critical reception

 Rebels received mixed to positive reviews.
 Reviewers took note of the return of Biersack's screams that were mostly absent from Set the World on Fire.
-Black Veil Brides' debut album We Stitch These Wounds had more screaming than Set the World on Fire.

 Rebels was put on the music service Spotify on December 2, 2017.